maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

 Description
 ===========

-`HildonNote <HildonNote>`_ is a convenient way to prompt users for a small amount of input.
+:class:`HildonNote` is a convenient way to prompt users for a small amount of input.
 A simple note contains an information text and, in case of confirmation notes, it shows buttons to confirm or cancel.
 It also can include a progress bar.

 This widget provides convenient functions to create either information notes, confirmation notes or cancel notes, which are useful to show the progress of a requested task allowing the user to cancel it.